-- Access to our email systems will always take place in accordance with data protection legislation and in line with other policies, including the acceptable use agreement and the code of conduct/behaviour policy. - The forwarding of any chain messages/emails is not permitted. - Spam or junk mail will be blocked and reported to the email provider. - Any electronic communication which contains sensitive or personal information will only be sent using secure and encrypted email. - Setting email addresses and other official contact details will not be used for setting up personal social media accounts.

-- Members of the community will immediately inform the school office (who will report to the school's Designated Safeguarding Lead) if they receive offensive communication, and this will be recorded in our safeguarding files/records. - Excessive social email use can interfere with teaching and learning and will be restricted; access to external personal email accounts may be blocked on site.
+- Access to our email systems will always take place in accordance with data protection legislation and in line with other policies, including Confidentiality, Acceptable Use and the Staff Code of Conduct. - The forwarding of any chain messages/emails is not permitted. - Spam or junk mail will be blocked and reported to the email provider. - Any electronic communication which contains sensitive or personal information will only be sent using secure and encrypted email. - Setting email addresses and other official contact details will not be used for setting up personal social media accounts. - Members of the community will immediately inform Lindsey Hudson, Headteacher or Tanya Fitzgerald, School Business Manager if they receive offensive communication, and this will be recorded in our safeguarding files/records. - Excessive social email use can interfere with teaching and learning and will be restricted; access to external personal email accounts may be blocked on site.

-7.8.1 Staff & Governor email
+7.8.1 Staff and Governing Board email

-- The use of personal email addresses by staff or Governors for any official setting business is not permitted. - All members of staff & Governors are provided with an email address to use for all official communication. - Members of staff are encouraged to have an appropriate work life balance when responding to email, especially if communication is taking place between staff, Governors, learners and parents.
+- The use of personal email addresses by staff or members of the Governing Board for any official setting business is not permitted. - All members of staff and Governors are provided with an email address to use for all official communication. - Members of staff are encouraged to have an appropriate work life balance when responding to email, especially if communication is taking place between staff and parents.